Leading Party Wall Surveyors - Nationwide Coverage

 -

-2(2)(g) Cutting away from a party wall, typically in the case of chimney breasts or structural walls.
+2(2)(g): Cutting away projections from a party wall, typically chimney breasts or structural returns.

 -

-2(2)(l): Raising or demolishing and rebuilding a garden party wall and rebuilding to accommodate the flank wall of an extension.
+2(2)(l): Raising, repairing, or rebuilding a garden party wall, often to tie in with the flank wall of a new extension.

 -

-2(2)(n): Exposing a party wall, subject to adequate weathering.
+2(2)(n): Exposing a party wall, provided adequate weather protection is put in place.

 .png)